m1small/revenium-finops-showcase/src/README.md

 python run_all_analyzers.py
 ```

-This executes all 8 analyzers and generates comprehensive reports.
+This executes all 8 analyzers and generates comprehensive reports in both Markdown and HTML formats.

+**Output**:
-**Output**: 8 markdown reports in `reports/` directory
+- 8 markdown reports in `reports/` directory
+- 8 HTML reports in `reports/html/` directory
+- Manifest file for web viewer

 ### 3. Run Individual Analyzers